 Other downtown anchors include the Avalon Theatre and the Museum of the West.
 The Avalon, a performing arts center that opened in 1923, offers a variety of movies, musical performances and other attractions on its stage.
 The Museum of the West is home to a wide range of historical displays, including Anasazi artifacts and one of the best collections of historical firearms in Colorado and the western United States.

 Art on the Corner, a free outdoor sculpture display along downtown sidewalks, turns a leisurely stroll into an art-viewing experience.
 The program, started in 1984, includes more than 100 works.
 Some of the sculptures are permanent members of the collection, and others are rotated each year.
 Joining the Art on the Corner sculptures in recent years are bronze likenesses of prominent people in Grand Junction and Colorado history, such as town founder George Crawford.

 Downtown Grand Junction offers a variety of restaurants serving unique and local fare.
 Diners will discover everything from Italian and Japanese to Nepalese fare.
 A pizza parlor, a brewpub and other restaurant choices are also available.
 Many restaurants offer al fresco dining.
 Shoppers will find clothing stores, jewelry stores, at least one art gallery, a toy store, and bicycle specialty shops that serve the area's booming mountain-biking community.
-And downtown is home to several banks with access to 24-hour ATMs.
+Downtown is also home to several banks with access to 24-hour ATMs.
 Motorcoach parking is available and easily accessible in the downtown Grand Junction area.

 It is common, especially during the summer months and the holiday season, to find musical entertainment in the downtown area.
 Bands perform during downtown festivals such as the weekly Farmers' Market, which attracts thousands of people to Main Street on summer evenings, and solo musicians often perform at random locations to the delight of shoppers and diners.